NFL Win Totals: Futures for All 32 Football Teams

 • NFL win totals became available at the BetMGM online sportsbook in May.

-• Unsurprisingly, the Chiefs have the highest win total at 11.5.
+• Unsurprisingly, the Chiefs and Eagles have the highest win total at 11.5.

 Now that the BetMGM online sportsbook has released the full slate of win totals for the 2023 NFL betting season, it’s time to spend the next few months examining and re-examining every number.